versotile-org/verso/README.md

 https://github.com/european-browser/verso/assets/8409985/a7a92fa4-5980-44d1-a9b5-81ff23c01ba6

+Verso is a web browser built on top of Servo web engine.
+It's still under development.
+We dont' accept any feature request at the moment.
+But if you are interested, feel free to help test it.

 # Usage

 The current demo works best on macOS at the moment, since it tries to customize its traffic light buttons to be seamless in the window.